nexusformat/definitions/manual/source/design.rst

 .. index:: transformation matrices

-Another way to look at coordinates is through the use of :index:`transformation matrices <coordinate systems; transformations>`.
+In the recommended way of dealing with geometry NeXus uses a series of :index:`transformations <coordinate systems; transformations>` to place objects in space.
 In this world view, the absolute position of a component or a detector pixel with respect to the laboratory coordinate system is calculated by applying a series of translations and rotations.
-These operations are commonly expressed as transformation matrices and their combination as matrix multiplication.
+These operations can be expressed as transformation matrices and their combination as matrix multiplication.
 A very important aspect is that the order of application of the individual operations *does* matter.
 Another important aspect is that any operation transforms the whole coordinate system and gives rise to a new local coordinate system.